telepilotco/n8n-nodes-telepilot/README.md

 ## License

-This project is licensed under the CC BY-NC-ND license.
+This project is licensed under the MIT license.